JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 ### How to Change Controller Bindings Valve Index (Knuckles) Controllers for Stormland:

 Playing Oculus with Index Knuckles introduces some challenges.
-Index controllers have very different buttons and sensors than Oculus ones.
+Index controllers have very different buttons and sensors than Oculus.

 This means Oculus games need a little attention to get them running beautifuly on the Knuckles.

 The two issues I've come across so far are:
-* A. The lack of a dedicated button for activating the Pause Menu
+* The lack of a menu button
-* B. The lack of a jump button
+* The lack of a jump button
-* C. The tendancy of the default bindings to grab your guns anytime your hand rests at your side (shockingly irritating when it happens btw)
+* Thumbpad brings up menu when touched (this one is surprisingly irritating unless you fix it)

 So into the Steam Bindings settings we go to fix this.